sisl/Spot.jl/README.md

 ## Acknowledgement

-Thanks to Alexandre Duretz-Lutz for all the help provided.
+Thanks to Alexandre Duretz-Lutz and Mosé Giordano for all the help provided in cross compiling Spot.